-At 100 ACREWOOD PRE-SCHOOL we take the welfare of our employees seriously and put safeguards in place to help protect the health and safety of all employees.
-This includes any staff who are required to undertake office duties as part of their role including sitting at a computer.
+At 100 Acrewood Pre-school we take the welfare of our employees seriously and put safeguards in place to help protect the health and safety of all employees.
+This includes any staff who are required to undertake office duties as part of their role including working on a computer, laptop or tablet.